hannajas/WP1-grotenete-analysis/README.md

             - When datatype = "Q": because of the segments --> discontinuities can occur
     + saved in `/interim/migration_env_inter.csv`

+* Onset of migration
-* `Q_as_trigger.R:` Is Q the trigger for migration if the other environmental conditions are met?
+    + `onset_migration.R:` Is Q the trigger for migration if the other environmental conditions are met?

 * `/visualisation:`
     + `create_eel_track_env_var_plot.R:` Each eel its trajectory plotted together with an environmental variable
     + `correlation_plots.R:` Correlations (saved at `/figures/correlations/`)